StarKRE22/Atomic/Docs/Entities/Aspects/ScriptableEntityAspect.md

 # 🧩 ScriptableEntityAspect Classes

 Represents a reusable `ScriptableObject` that can **apply or discard behaviors on [entities](../Entities/IEntity.md)**.
-It comes in two forms:

-> [!TIP]
-> Use `ScriptableEntityAspect` for lightweight, reusable logic such as buffs and debuffs that can be dynamically applied
-> or removed from entities.
+Use `ScriptableEntityAspect` for lightweight, reusable logic such as buffs and debuffs that can be dynamically applied or removed from entities.

 ---